 Note Fund Change in Fund Balance Explanation а General Fund (\$9,423,367) Revenues are negatively impacted due to the loss of Streamlined Sales Tax payments as well as the continued impact of the COVID-19 pandemic on revenues such as sales taxes, culture and recreation, admission tax, and rents and lease revenues.
 At the same time, expenditures continue to increase at a greater rate than revenues due to rising costs of public safety, transportation, human services, and other programs.
-The proposed budget assumes the City will increase the utility tax rate effective in 2021 to help mitigate the shortfall created by these factors. b Arterial Street (587,850) Revenues include \$1.5 million in grants, \$2.2 million in transfers from other funds, and \$1.0 million in taxes and fees (totaling \$4.7 million), while capital projects are budgeted to be over \$5.2 million. С Mitigation Fees (3,047,920) Increasing transfers of Transportation Impact Fees for arterial street projects including Auburn Way South Improvements and the 29th Street SE & R Street SE Intersection projects.
-Also transfers of Parks Impact Fees for the 104th Avenue Park Development project, the Auburn Arts & Culture Center renovation, and the acquisition of West Hill Park. d Capital Improvements (3,668,540) Use of real estate excise tax (REET) funding for capital projects primarily for Game Farm Park Improvements, HVAC equipment replacement projects, and a \$2.2 million transfer to the Local Street Fund for the 2021 Local Streets Improvement Program. е Water (4,974,233) Fund balance will decrease throughout the biennium due to the spend-down of bond proceeds received in 2020, which will be used to fund various capital projects. f Sewer (1,473,825) Increase in capital projects funded by the Sewer Fund, primarily the 2021 Sewer Repair and Replacement project (\$2.1 million). g Storm Drainage (2,536,903) Increase in capital projects funded by the Storm Fund, primarily the 2021 Storm Renewal and Replacement, Vegetation Sorting Facility, and the D Street SE Storm Improvement projects. h Airport 906,604 Budgeted issuance of \$3.8 million in revenue bonds to fund capital projects, not all of which will be completed in 2021. i Innovation and Technology (includes Multimedia) (557,270) Planned reduction in fund balance to better reflect reserve requirements. j Equipment Rental (1,032,957) Expenditures and associated revenues in this fund vary from year to year, largely based on the replacement schedule of fleet vehicles and any construction projects required.
-Fund balance is depleted as these expenses occur, and recovers in subsequent years as revenues are bankerd for future replacements.
+The proposed budget assumes the City will increase the utility tax rate effective in 2021 to help mitigate the shortfall created by these factors. b Arterial Street (587,850) Revenues include \$1.5 million in grants, \$2.2 million in transfers from other funds, and \$1.0 million in taxes and fees (totaling \$4.7 million), while capital projects are budgeted to be over \$5.2 million. С Drug Forfeiture (345,394) 2021 expenditures includes a one-time transfer out of \$0.1 million to provide the remaining funding needed to purchase six SWAT vehicles.
+In addition, the revenues budgeted for estimated drug seizure funds is conservative as the amount can vary drastically from year to year. d Mitigation Fees (3,047,920) Increasing transfers of Transportation Impact Fees for arterial street projects including Auburn Way South Improvements and the 29th Street SE & R Street SE Intersection projects.
+Also transfers of Parks Impact Fees for the 104th Avenue Park Development project, the Auburn Arts & Culture Center renovation, and the acquisition of West Hill Park. е Capital Improvements (3,668,540) Use of real estate excise tax (REET) funding for capital projects primarily for Game Farm Park Improvements, HVAC equipment replacement projects, and a \$2.2 million transfer to the Local Street Fund for the 2021 Local Streets Improvement Program. f Water (4,974,233) Fund balance will decrease throughout the biennium due to the spend-down of bond proceeds received in 2020, which will be used to fund various capital projects. g Storm Drainage (2,536,903) Increase in capital projects funded by the Storm Fund, primarily the 2021 Storm Renewal and Replacement, Vegetation Sorting Facility, and the D Street SE Storm Improvement projects. h Airport 906,604 Budgeted issuance of \$3.8 million in revenue bonds to fund capital projects, not all of which will be completed in 2021. i Facilities (363,091) Expenditures in 2021 includes a one-time funding of \$0.3 million to pay for HVAC system improvement projects at the Senior Center, the Mountain View Cemetery and the Arts & Cultural Center. j Innovation and Technology (includes Multimedia) (557,270) Planned reduction in fund balance to better reflect reserve requirements. k Equipment Rental (1,032,957) Expenditures and associated revenues in this fund vary from year to year, largely based on the replacement schedule of fleet vehicles and any construction projects required.
+Fund balance is depleted as these expenses occur, and recovers in subsequent years as revenues are banked for future replacements.